Niruttara

-Niruttara (Skt. निरुत्तर; having no superior or unanswerable) is a 2016 Indian Kannada romantic drama film written & directed by Apoorva Kasaravalli, making his debut, and produced by actress Bhavana and Aravind Ramanna.
+Niruttara is a 2016 Indian Kannada romantic drama film written & directed by Apoorva Kasaravalli, making his debut, and produced by actress Bhavana and Aravind Ramanna.
 The film revolves around four main characters played by Rahul Bose, in his debut Kannada film, Bhavana, Kiran Srinivas and Aindrita Ray.
 The film's soundtrack and score is composed by Niladri Kumar, a classical musician making his film debut.
 Whilst the cinematography is by H. M. Ramachandra, the sound design is by the Academy Award winner Resul Pookutty, making his debut in Kannada films.

 The plot revolves around the four characters about their relationships and journeys presented as an episodic catalogue.